-MAJOR REQUIREMENTS (33-36 hours)
+MAJOR REQUIREMENTS (35 hours)

 All major courses must be completed with a grade of "C" or higher.
 A "C" or better in SOCY 101 is a prerequisite for all upper-level sociology courses.
-Major courses may be repeated only once.
-Prerequisites for SOCY 310 and SOCY 498 include the successful completion of the Rising Jr. Writing Proficiency Portfolio or ENGL 201.
 Sociology majors are required to choose one of three options: Criminology and Criminal Justice, Human Services, or General.

-Sociology core requirements for all majors include SOCY 101-Introduction to Sociology (offered every major semester and usually in the summer), SOCY 248 - Sociological Inquiry and Measurement (offered every Fall semester and occasionally in the Spring), SOCY 410 - Social Demography (offered every fall semester and usually in the spring).
-SOCY 420 - Individual and Society (offered every semester and occasionally in the spring).
-SOCY 498 - Sociological Research Design and Analysis (offered every spring semester and usually in the fall).
+Sociology core requirements for all majors include SOCY A101-Introduction to Sociology (offered every major semester and usually in the summer), SOCY A248 - Sociological Inquiry and Measurement (offered every Fall semester and occasionally in the Spring), SOCY A348 - Sociological Research Design and Analysis (offered every spring semester and occasionally in the fall), SOCY A496 - Sociological Theory (offered every Spring semester), and SOCY A400 - Internship (offered every semester and over the summer).
 It is important that students recognize when these courses are typically offered when developing their degree plan:

-Semester Offered Fall Spring Summer SOCY 101 - Introduction to Sociology Yes Yes Usually SOCY 248 - Sociological Inquiry & Measurement Yes Occasionally No SOCY 410 - Social Demography Yes Usually No SOCY 420 - Individual and Society Yes Yes Occasionally SOCY 498 - Sociological Research Design & Analysis Usually Yes No
+Semester Offered

+Fall Spring Summer

+SOCY A101 Introduction to Sociology Yes Yes Usually

+SOCY A248 Sociological Inquiry & Measurement Yes Occasionally No

+SOCY A348 Sociological Research Design Occasionally Yes No

+SOCY A496 Sociological Theory No Yes No

+SOCY A400 Internship Yes Yes Yes

-Criminology and Criminal Justice Option (36 hours)
+Criminology and Criminal Justice Option (35 hours)